What it does: Optus’ focus is on creating a better and more connected future for Australia.

 The recruitment process

-Optus recruits accounting/finance, digital media, engineering, human resources and marketing grads.
+Optus recruits accounting/finance, data analytics, cyber security, networks digital media, engineering, human resources and marketing grads.
 Optus is committed to workplace diversity.
 It especially encourages application from graduates with disabilities or who are Indigenous Australian.

-You’ll need to live in Sydney for two years to take part in the grad program, which involves up to four six-month rotations in different parts of the company.
+You’ll need to live in Sydney for two years to take part in the grad program, which involves up to three eight-month rotations in different parts of the company.
 You’ll receive training in everything from project management to conflict resolution to personal resilience, as well as mentoring from senior leaders.

 You start the process by submitting an online application, which includes a psychometric test, via the careers section of the Optus website.
 Then comes a video interview, then an invitation to the assessment centre on the Sydney campus, where you’ll have to give a short presentation, perform team tasks and take part in one-on-one interviews.

 The pay competitive for the industry.
 Bonuses greater than 10 per cent of your annual salary are achievable if you (and the company) perform well.
 Discounts are offered on the company’s products, such as phones, phone plans, home broadband.
-Staff can buy or sell one week of leave a year.
+Staff can buy or sell up to two weeks of leave per year.

 Optus’s Sydney campus is both picturesque and lavish.
 It offers ready access to childcare, food and beverage outlets, a convenience store, a gym, a sports ground and secure parking.